If you are anything like me, then you will agree that

 Preheat oven to 325°.
 Line a 8”x 8” pan with parchment paper.
 Set aside.
 In a large bowl, first mix all dry ingredients together until combined.
 Then, add all of the wet ingredients, stir until well combined.
 Fold in ¾ cup of the dark chocolate chips until incorporated.
 You should end up with a thick paste that you can spread.
 If the mixture seems too wet, add more rolled oats and/or granola until the desired consistency is reached.

-Spread mixture into prepared pan.
-Bake at 325° for 30 minutes, or until slightly browned.
+mixture into prepared pan.
+Bake at 325° for 30 minutes, or until slightly

-Leave bars out until chocolate has set.
-Serve warm, or pack them up in a tightly sealed container.
+bars out until chocolate has set.
+Serve warm, or pack them up in a tightly

 Nutritional Information Per Serving: